yutveg/yutveg/README.md

 - Python

 And I'm open to and capable of learning many more.

-I'm currently working on projects that combine TypeScript with React and Node, with a specific focus on improving my web capabilities regarding React practices, authentication, and interfacing with CSS/UI libraries to speed up production.

 If you're interested in working with me please feel free to leave me a message [on my website](https://theko.dev/contact).
 I look forward to chatting with you!
 <!--